 Caps, Gowns and Hoods

-- If you plan to participate in the 128th Commencement Ceremony, you must wear academic regalia.
-Regalia may be purchased at the University Bookstore, early April until May 16.
+- If you plan to participate in the 130th Commencement Ceremony, you must wear academic regalia.
+Regalia may be purchased at the University Bookstore, April 1 until May 21.
 These items are not returnable.
 URI student ID is required.

-- Honor cords are not available at the bookstore and must be purchased directly from the honors societies.
+- Honor cords are not available at the bookstore and must be purchased directly from the honor societies.

 - The tassel is worn on the right until the degree has been conferred, at which time it is flipped to the left side.